Glossary

 AC (Admin Console)

-The Admin Console (AC) is the primary interface in digiRunner where administrators manage API configurations, monitor system performance, set access control policies, and oversee user roles and permissions.
+The primary interface in digiRunner for administrators to manage API configurations, monitor system performance, set access control policies, and oversee user roles and permissions.

 Alert Settings

-A configuration feature that allows administrators to set up custom alerts for monitoring API performance and system health.
-Alerts can be triggered based on predefined thresholds, such as CPU usage, response time, or error rates, and can be delivered via various channels like email or messaging platforms.
+A feature for administrators to configure custom alerts for monitoring API performance and system health.
+Alerts can be triggered by predefined thresholds (e.g., CPU usage, response time, error rates) and notifications sent via email or messaging platforms.

 API Avg.
 RESP Time